-Among the signatories are Natalya Solzhenitsyna, widow of the Nobel literature prize-winner Alexander Solzhenitsyn, film director Andrei Zvyagintsev and actresses Chulpan Khamatova and Lia Akhedzhakova.
+Among the signatories are Natalya Solzhenitsyna, widow of the Nobel literature prize-winner Alexander Solzhenitsyn, film director Andrei Zvyagintsev and actress Lia Akhedzhakova.

-Putin spokesman Dmitry Peskov told AFP Tuesday that the presidency had received the petition and would consider it in due course.
+Putin spokesman Dmitry Peskov told AFP the presidency had received the petition and would consider it.

-Davydova, 36, who opposes the Ukraine conflict, phoned the Ukrainian embassy last April to allegedly report the military base in Vyazma had emptied, suggesting its soldiers might have been deployed across the border.
+Davydova, 36, who opposes the Ukraine conflict, phoned the Ukrainian embassy last April to allegedly report the military base located near her residential building in Vyazma had emptied, suggesting its soldiers might have been deployed across the border.

-Observers call Davydova's case a huge embarrassment for authorities and their virtual blackout of any information regarding Russia's intervention in Ukraine.
+Observers call Davydova’s case an embarrassment for authorities and their virtual blackout of any information regarding Russia’s intervention in Ukraine.

 Critics also describe Davydova’s treatment as reminiscent of excesses by the repressive Soviet regime, and intended to signal the government’s willingness to ramp up efforts to squelch dissent.

-Akhedzhakova, one of the country's best-loved and most outspoken actresses, said she would do "absolutely everything" to help the woman.
+Akhedzhakova, one of the country’s most outspoken actresses, said she would do “absolutely everything” to help the woman.

 “This is a signal of unthinkable monstrosity, this is 1938,” she said on radio, referring to the height of Stalin-era repression.

 Authorities had previously said Davydova risked losing custody of her children.
-But Tuesday, Russia's ombudsman for children's rights said Davydova's husband was taking good care of the children, and that they would remain together as a family.
+But on Tuesday Russia’s ombudsman for children’s rights, Pavel Astakhov, said Davydova’s husband was taking good care of the children, and that they would remain together as a family.